stadiamaps/ferrostar/guide/src/android/foreground-service.md

 ### Customization

 You can provide your own implementation of the `ForegroundNotificationBuilder` to customize the notification the foreground service publishes to users.
-To accomplish this, simply create a new builder like the `DefaultForegroundNotificationBuilder` that implements the abstract `ForegroundNotificationBuilder`.
-Your class should
+To accomplish this, simply create a new `Notification` like the `DefaultForegroundNotificationBuilder` that implements the abstract `ForegroundNotificationBuilder`.
+Your class needs to create and build the foreground notification.
+This can include setting any required pending intents (e.g. `openPendingIntent`), portraying relevant information about the service to the user and so on.

 ```kotlin
 class MyForegroundNotificationBuilder(